 Some lenders recast jumbo loans, negative amortization loans, and option ARMS, but consider them on a case-by-case basis.

-Advantages of Mortgage Recasting
+Benefits of Mortgage Recasting

 - Reduced Payment.
 By paying down a lump sum, you will reduce your monthly payments.